Splint3r7/web/_posts/BugBounty/2021-04-02-securing-rails-application.md

 You can tweak this array a bit based on your project requirements but make sure you blacklist `| ; & && % $ ` ||` characters from your input.

-[shellescape](https://apidock.com/ruby/Shellwords/shellescape) is another method that can be used in the rails library to fix command injection issues. that's also mentioned in [brakeman issue's](https://github.com/presidentbeef/brakeman/issues/1159) section.
+[shellescape](https://apidock.com/ruby/Shellwords/shellescape) is another method  in the rails library that can be used to fix command injection issues.
+That's also mentioned in [brakeman issue's](https://github.com/presidentbeef/brakeman/issues/1159) section.

 ## Mass Assignment: